-The first day of class Carol asked why each of us were taking the class.
+On the first day of class, Carol asked why each of us was taking the class.
 I giggled, knowing that, yes, I wanted to learn how to crochet; however, my ultimate goal was to learn how to make Crochet Hearts so that I could include one with each order placed in my shop (and sell them on occasion too).

 By week three I had taught myself how to make the hearts and I was soooo excited.
 I made these gift tags and gave one to each of my classmates.
 So, today I thought I would share with you the tutorial for these Crochet Heart Gift Tags.